RepreZen/KaiZen-OpenApi-Parser/kaizen-openapi-parser/p2/README.md

 Here is the usage message for the script:

 ```
+Usage: ./build.sh <options>
+Builds a p2 repo for KZOP, including JsonOverlay and other dependencies, and
+optionally publishes as an update site.

+Options: (* marks required option)
 * -k or --kzop-version - specify full version number of KZOP to package
 * -j or --jovl-version - specify full version number of JsonOverlay to package
   -r or --repo - specify maven repo URL where indicated versions are available, if